-(Select Cultural Info/Seed Codes in red top bar for more details about codes below)
+(Select Cultural Info/Seed Codes in green top bar for more details about codes below)

 SEEDS PER PACKET: 1250